Lisa Ryan Appointed Executive Director of CALPEP

 It is Lisa’s goal to be an unwavering leader in the battle to eradicate the spread of HIV in communities of color.
-She continues to lead a steadfast plan to identifying and addressing the primary needs of those faced with health disparities that plague us.
+She continues to lead with a plan to identify and address the primary needs of those faced with health disparities that plague communities of color.
 Addressing mental health, substance use, homelessness, and overall wellness is her priority.
 As she stated, “We will continue to meet our clients where they are and advocate on their behalf”.

 About CAL-PEP’s Board and Executive Search Committee The Board of CAL-PEP is chaired by Professor Ben Bowser, Professor Emeritus, Cal State East Bay, Department of Sociology and Social Services.
-He led the Search Committee for the new Executive Director, with Dr. Barbara Green-Ajufo, (Center for AIDS Prevention Studies, University of California San Francisco), Ben Plumley (Founder, Hunuvat Global), and Gloria Lockett, CAL-PEP Executive Director.
+He led the Search Committee for the new Executive Director, with Dr. Barbara Green-Ajufo, (Center for AIDS Prevention Studies, University of California San Francisco), Ben Plumley (Founder, Hunuvat Global), and Gloria Lockett, CAL-PEP Co-Founder.